venu0245/Linux/RE.md

 * ls -l test app 2>&1 `file_name` for testing purpose
 * app is existing file
-* test is not existing file
+* test is not available file

 * ls -l test app |tee `file_name` capature the both inputs into a file and show